Jeff Monson

-Outside of fighting, Monson, an anarcho-communist, is known for his radical left-wing political views.
+Outside of fighting, Monson is known for his anarcho-communist political views.
 In 2018, Monson was elected to the city Duma of Krasnogorsk.
 He is additionally the host of the multi-platform political and social commentary program Monson TV on Russian state-funded RT.
+In February 2023, Monson began the process of renouncing his American citizenship.

 Early life

 Monson was born in Saint Paul, Minnesota, where he also grew up for most of his childhood.
 He attended Timberline High School and continued on as a Division I wrestler at Oregon State University and at the University of Illinois and was a Pac-10 champion for Oregon State.
-He also competed at senior level at USA Wrestling events for a number of years.
+He also competed at the senior level at USA Wrestling events for a number of years.

 Monson received a bachelor's degree in psychology from the University of Illinois and a master's degree in psychology from the University of Minnesota Duluth, where he was the assistant coach of the wrestling team.

 He worked as a mental health professional for five years, both in a crisis evaluation role for Cascade Mental Health in Lewis County, Washington, as well as a child and family counselor.
-However, having major success in Abu Dhabi and other MMA shows, he decided to leave the mental health profession to devote himself full-time to mixed martial arts.
+However, having major success in Abu Dhabi Combat Club events and at other mixed martial arts (MMA) shows, he decided to leave the mental health profession to devote himself full-time to MMA.